chopikus/ll-rb-tree/README.md

 2. Open the cloned folder -- `cd ll-rb-tree`.
 3. Create new folder for building tests, and open it -- `mkdir build && cd build`.
 4. Run the following command: `cmake .. && make tests`.

 4.1.
 You can also build the example using `cmake .. && make`.
-Then the executable called `usage_example` should appear.
+Then the executable called `usage_example` will appear.

-All tests are written in `tests/tests.cpp` file.
+All tests are written in the `tests/tests.cpp` file.

-## File structure
-* `usage_example.cpp` - example file;
-* `tests/test.cpp` - all tests are written here;
-* `src/set.h` - the actual implementation of a data structure.

 ## Benchmarks
 TODO

-### Contrubuting
-Pull requests and working on issues will be much appreciated.